danhenshaw/WeatherApp_V2/README.md

 ## Objective

 Create an iOS weather app that uses only Apple frameworks.
-I wanted to create a visually stunning weather app that was intuative to use, allowed users access to detailed weather data while maintaining a simply user interface.
+I wanted to create a visually stunning weather app that was intuitive to use, allowed users access to detailed weather data while maintaining a simply user interface.

 ## Solution